SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 #### Update suitable habitat maps

-Suitable habitat maps are the basis for estimating protected areas’ contributions to Protection Level where the number of individuals of a species in the PA is not known.
+Suitable habitat maps are the basis for estimating protected areas’ contributions to protection level where the number of individuals of a species in the PA is not known.
 Suitable habitat maps are modelled based on three factors or aspects of species’ preferred habitat as described in literature and on specimens: